Strikkeferie (Knitting Holiday)

 Travel Arrangements

 You make your own flight arrangements from a major airport near you to Oslo airport.
+You will purchase your own train tickets.

 How do I get from the airport or train station to our lodging?
 Travelers gather at the Oslo airport for the 5–hour scenic train trip to Andalsnes with the Trips for Knitters leader.
 From there, knitters can relax and enjoy being in this country where knitting is common.
 All arrangements for this trip are through Trips for Knitters, not Stikkeferie.

-The train from Oslo to Andalsnes and local transportation for our sightseeing are included in the fee.
+Local transportation for our sightseeing are included in the fee.

 The train leaves the Oslo airport on the first day of the trip, departing approximately 2pm.
 We’ll leave Andalsnes on the last day of the trip, arriving at the Oslo airport about 3pm.